-Data for this measure comes from several City-based, provincial and national data sources including ATCO Gas, ATCOGas NEOC, ATCO Pipelines, EPCOR, EPCOR Water Services, Alberta Transportation, Alberta Environment and Parks, the National Inventory Report, Alberta Treasury, the City of Edmonton Waste Management Center, the National Pollutant Release Inventory, Statistics Canada, and third party waste management companies.
+Data for this measure comes departments within the City, as well as ATCO Gas, ATCOGas NEOC, ATCO Pipelines, EPCOR, EPCOR Water Services, Alberta Transportation, Alberta Environment and Parks, the National Inventory Report, Alberta Treasury, the City of Edmonton Waste Management Center, the National Pollutant Release Inventory, Statistics Canada, and third party waste management companies.

 City Operations' emissions are included in, and make up less than 2 percent of the Community GHG Emissions reported here.

-Carbon dioxide emissions absorb and trap heat in the atmosphere; as these emissions increase this causes our climate to change.
+Carbon dioxide emissions absorb and trap heat in the atmosphere; as these emissions increase our climate changes.
 These changes include increases in extreme weather and flooding, higher temperatures and heat waves, drought and reduced water supplies, and loss of biodiversity.

 Data Sources: ATCO gas, ATCOGas NEOC, ATCO Pipelines, EPCOR, EPCOR Water Services, Alberta Transportation, Alberta Environment and Parks, the National Inventory Report, Alberta Treasury, the City of Edmonton Waste Management Centre, the National Pollutant Release Inventory, Statistics Canada, and third party waste management companies.